letolabs/letolabs.github.com/_posts/2012-09-18-quantifying-for-fun-and-profit.md

 This is a huge motivator that should not be underestimated.

 Beeminder was the tracking side of my goal, the other side was doing the actual work and changing my eating patterns.
-Without the help of Josh Sabraw, I would not have been able to "stay on the yellow brick road".
+Without the help of Josh Sabraw of Form and Fitness, I would not have been able to "stay on the yellow brick road".

+## Making things Beemind-able

+The key to making Beeminder really useful for *you* is to make it dead simple.
+Another thing that I use Beemind to track is commits.
+The only way to make this feasible is to make it automatic, so I wrote a silly little Perl module that could be added as a Github post-receive hook.